-The Cremona Veterinary Clinic is a mixed animal facility that primarily focuses on preventative care, medical care, obstetrical care, and surgical care of dogs, cats, horses and beef cattle.
-We also work with sheep, goats, camelids (llamas and alpacas), and occasionally rabbits, pigs, ranched bison/elk, and poultry.
-Unfortunately we do not treat pet birds, pocket pets (gerbils/hamsters, etc), reptiles, pot-bellied pigs, or exotic or wild animals.
+The Cremona Veterinary Clinic is a mixed animal facility that primarily focuses on preventative care, medical care, dentistry, obstetrical care, and surgical care of dogs, cats, horses and beef cattle.
+We also work with sheep, goats, camelids (llamas and alpacas), and backyard/small flocks of poultry.
+Unfortunately we do not treat rabbits, pet birds, pocket pets (gerbils/hamsters, etc), reptiles, pot-bellied pigs, or exotic or wild animals.
 The reason for this is that we work very hard to keep our knowledge current, and we’re sure you can imagine that having more than ten species to keep up with is quite difficult for our veterinarians!
 We want to provide you with the best care possible for your animals, and want you to feel confident that we will treat your livestock and pets exactly as we would treat them if they were our own.

 Do you make house calls?